kirbysayshi/js13k-2020/README.md

 - [x] Arrow / Marker is just text label, maybe with a background rectangle color
 - [x] Background grid or texture to better communicate movement
 - [x] Ball + Environment Obstacle Colliding
+- [x] End Game Screen with total time
+- [ ] Title Screen / Summary
+- [ ] Generate star field instead of grid
 - [ ] Directional Accelerator collider: hit it and get sent flying positively?
-- [ ] Should there be a velocity boost for the paddle movement?
+I think the camera will need to follow the ball for a time...
+- [ ] One-way edge: pass through (dotted line) but bounces once on the other side
+- [x] BUG: signal/target labels hide themselves on the bottom (too far down).
 - [ ] Color palette / THEME!
 Space Signals Radar Scopes : paddle, ball, target, markers, text
+- [ ] Should there be a velocity boost for the paddle movement?
+- [ ] End Game screen has list of all times per level (+par?)
 - [ ] Shorten radius of paddle?
 - [ ] Should the paddle be able to collide with edges?
 Or maybe just some edges?
 - [ ] Probably model collisions manually using segmentIntersection, projectPointEdge, collisionResponseAABB + valid normal